abpio/abp-commercial-docs/en/guides/customizing-modules.md

 # Customizing the Modules

-This guide has references to related documents those explain **how to customize a depended [application module](../modules/index.md)** when you want to use the module as **NuGet/NPM package references**.
+This guide has references to related documents that explain **how to customize a depended [application module](../modules/index.md)** when you want to use the module as **NuGet/NPM package references**.

 ## ABP Framework Infrastructure